maziac/asm-code-lens/README.md

 - Code Lens: Above symbols it shows the number of references.
 You can click it to get to the references.

+## Installation

+Install through Visual Studio Code Marketplace.
+The extension is called "ASM Code Lens".

+It supports the following assembler file extensions:
+.asm, .s, .inc, .a80.

 ## Known Issues

 - [CodeLens lifetime #57227](https://github.com/Microsoft/vscode/issues/57227): Updates of the CodeLens is not working optimal.
 At the moment it is necessary to reload or save the file to update the CodeLens info.